tpslr/DPLL-Sudoku-solver/docs/guide.md

 ## WebUI instructions
 Import a new sudoku from clipboard using the `import from keyboard` button.
-Most commonly used sudoku formats are supported, one tool you can use to generate sudokus is [qqwing](https://qqwing.com/generate.html).
+Most commonly used sudoku formats are supported, a useful tool you can use to generate sudokus is [qqwing](https://qqwing.com/generate.html).

 Use the `set sure` button to set all current values as "sure" values (the starting values of the sudoku).
 (You would use this if you've manually entered a sudoku in, and doing this is not required for solving to work, it's purely a UI change)